-For most companies, though, it is rather a case of business as usual suddenly becoming unwanted business, requiring their urgent attention and the gathering of more information.
-To some extent, this is also a good description of the situation facing shareholders who believe in active management.
-On our part, that belief is strengthened.
-After all, we just got a sad reminder that truly responsible investment requires thorough knowledge of your investee companies.
-The Russian invasion just expanded the field of knowledge necessary.
+For many companies, the war turned business as usual into unwanted business, requiring their urgent attention and the gathering of more information.
+This is a novel, but sad reminder that truly responsible investment requires thorough knowledge of your investee companies.
+The Russian invasion simply expanded the field of knowledge necessary.